Today, we will be looking at the candidate experience survey best practices.

 So go for short surveys.
 Make the survey as easy as possible to fill out.

-Sometimes going for a score system is easiest as candidates can easily select a range of numbers best describing their experience.
+Sometimes going for a scoring system is easiest as candidates can easily select a range of best describing their experience.

 Make the survey convenient for them to fill out.
-Which brings us onto the next point…
+This brings us to the next point...

 3. Mobile friendly